Hjdskes/dwm-patches/README.md

 * singular borders
 	* on multimonitor, you see monitor one's borders on monitor two and vice-versa.
 	* in gridlayout, we can't hide either the left or the right screen edge's border off-screen.
-* smfact
-	* negative smfact can't properly function the way it is, so for now remains disabled.